Tekken Tag Tournament 2 Wii U Review

 The World Tekken Federation provides a free stat-tracking web service, but currently only supports PS3 and Xbox 360 owners – sorry Wii U owners.
 After registering for the web service, you will be able to see a comprehensive report of all your matches, along with the ability to form Teams with other players – Tekken's version of guilds.

 Getting into Wii U exclusive modes, Mushroom Battle feels like something you would find in Super Smash Bros., not Tekken.
-Littering the stages are various types of iconic Mario items, such as Poison Mushrooms, Super Mushrooms, Mega Mushrooms and Mini Mushrooms.
+Littering the stages are various types of iconic Mario items, such as Poison Mushrooms, Super Mushrooms, Mega Mushrooms, and Mini Mushrooms.
 Grab too many Mega mushrooms and you may find yourself too large to even make contact with your tiny opponent.
 How does Mushroom Battle get any better?
-How about dressing up your favorite Tekken characters with Nintendo themed costumes.
-If you don’t get a chuckle out of Panda dressed as Princess Peach or Heihachi as Mario then you have no soul.
-Of course each character doesn’t have a unique costume, but there are enough to cover the fan-favorite franchise, including Captain Falcon.
-Take the hint Nintendo.
+How about dressing up your favorite Tekken characters with Nintendo-themed costumes.
+If you don't get a chuckle out of Panda dressed as Princess Peach or Heihachi as Mario, then you have no soul.
+Of course, each character doesn't have a unique costume, but there are enough to cover the fan-favorite franchises, including Captain Falcon.
+Take the hint, Nintendo.

 Making its first appearance since Tekken 3, Tekken Ball returns as an exclusive to the Wii U version of the game.
 Essentially, you will be battering a ball back and forth.
 Once the meter fills up, the ball becomes volatile, causing damage to the next person to hit the ball.
-Old-school and newcomers alike will enjoy the inclusion of the mode, but its more of a distraction that something with substance.
+Old-school fans and newcomers alike will enjoy the inclusion of the mode, but it's more of a distraction than something with substance.

 With the lacking single-player experience, Tekken Tag Tournament 2 feels more geared to those looking for a great multiplayer fighter, for online or local play.
 The lack of character unlocks does diminish the value of playing through the Arcade mode, but the money earned can still be used to completely customize each character.
 The online and local multiplayer experience holds up across each of the platforms and provides an engaging experience – even if I end up losing the majority of my online matches.